illinois-cs241/illinois-cs241.github.io/_pages/index.md

 * Describe operating system scheduling and use UNIX interfaces to set and modify scheduling policy parameters.
 * Define UNIX signals and signal handlers, and describe their use.
 * Write, compile, debug, and execute C programs with processes and threads that interact by invoking and catching signals.
-* Describe, configure, and use operating system timers and clocks.
 * Describe the concepts of I/O devices, files, directories.
 * Explain the internal implementation of files systems and operating system I/O.
 * Write, compile, debug, and execute C programs that use files and I/O on UNIX.